Steem-FOSSbot/steem-fossbot-voter/README.md

 ## Note

 In the next minor version of Voter the Redis database will be changed for a MongoDB database.

 ## Changelog

+- v0.2.10
+  - Emergency bug fix, change WebSocket server to GTG hosted, fixes #93
 - v0.2.9
   - Swtich to voting power conservation instead of max votes per day
   - Completed issues #7, #87, 25, #71, #90